Moana (2016 film): Animation

 Moana is Clements and Musker's first fully computer-animated film.
 One of the reasons for using computer animation was that the environment, including the ocean, benefited much more from the use of CGI as opposed to traditional animation.
 The filmmakers have also suggested that three-dimensional computer animation is well-suited to the "beautiful sculpturing" of the faces of the people of the South Pacific.
 Eric Goldberg worked on the hand-drawn animation used to depict Maui's sentient tattoos.
 During early development, the filmmakers considered the possibility of making the film with hand-drawn traditional animation, but only a few early animation tests were made in that style.
 In the final cut, only Maui's tattoos are hand-drawn.
+The animation crew consulted with the Polynesian Voyaging Society over references of material culture like ship parts so their textures would be rendered realistically in the final animation.

 Moana was produced in makeshift quarters in a giant warehouse in North Hollywood (together with Zootopia), while Disney Animation's headquarters building in Burbank was being renovated.
 Musker observed that Moana was similar in that respect to The Little Mermaid, which was produced in a warehouse in Glendale.
 Production wrapped on October 20, 2016.

 Music and soundtrack

 The film's soundtrack was released by Walt Disney Records on November 18, 2016.
-The songs were written by Opetaia Foa'i, Mark Mancina, who previously collaborated with the studio on Tarzan and Brother Bear, and Lin-Manuel Miranda, while the score was written by Mancina.
+The songs were written by Opetaia Foa'i; Mark Mancina, who previously collaborated with the studio on Tarzan and Brother Bear; and Lin-Manuel Miranda, while the score was written by Mancina.
 The lyrics are in English, Samoan, and the Tokelauan language.
 The soundtrack peaked at number two on the Billboard 200.

+A song from the soundtrack, "How Far I'll Go" with words/lyrics by Lin-Manuel Miranda, was nominated for Best Original Song at the 89th Academy Awards.